 IST 596 is available for all graduate students.
 However, you are responsible for finding an IST faculty member willing to serve as your instructor.
-Please complete the following information with the instructor and then set up an appointment with your advisor to review this application form with them.
+Please complete the following information with the instructor.
+Please remember, you are only allowed to take a maximum of 6 units' total (3 per semester) of IST 596 and it must have a deliverable.

-Name of Student: PSU I.D. #
+Name of Student: PSU I.D. #:

-Email:
+Email: -

 Faculty member you will be working with:

 Number of credits for which student is enrolling:

-Semester for which student is enrolling: please C CIRCLE appropriate semester/session
+Semester for which student is enrolling: please CIRCLE appropriate semester/session

-FA 2011 SP 2012 SU 2012 (1st 6-week) SU 2012(2 nd 6-week) SU 2012 (all semester)
+FA 2014 SP 2015 SU 2015 (1st 6-week) SU 2015 (2nd 6-week) SU 2015 (all semester)

-Brief description of course - Please complete full d lescription on back page as well.
+Brief description of course - Please complete full description on back page as well.

-A statement indicating why the applicant's interescourse: st cannot be served by a regularly scheduled IST
+A statement indicating why the applicant's interest cannot be served by a regularly scheduled Penn State course:

-Approved:
+Approved.

 Instructor: Date:

-Advisor: Date:

 Grad Director: Date:

-Return form to Graduate Programs, 321F IST Bldg., to obtain Grad Director's signature and add the course.
+Fill out back side and return form to Graduate Programs, 321F IST Bldg., to obtain Grad Director's signature and add the course.

-Be sure you fully understand how your independent study credits will be used in your overall plan of study.
+\Be sure you fully understand how your independent study credits will be used in your overall plan of study.